JieunSong/Jieun-Song_Personal-Website/content/home/about.md

 +++

 # About

-I am a postdoctoral researcher in the Dept. of Speech, Hearing and Phonetic Sciences at University College London.
-I'm interested in investigating how listeners process information in the speech signal in realistic environments using EEG.
-My research has primarily focused on speech processing for second language.
+I’m a currently a postdoctoral researcher in the Dept. of Speech, Hearing and Phonetic Sciences at University College London.
+Using electroencephalogram (EEG), I’m interested in investigating how listeners process information (e.g., acoustic or lexical) in the speech signal in real time, especially in challenging listening environments.
+My recent research has primarily focused on speech processing by second-language listeners, and how listening effort modulates their auditory and lexical processing.
 I am also involved with other projects on Korean prosody, language acquisition and second-language speech learning.
 FYI, my first name is pronounced [tɕi ɨn].